This post may contain affiliate links. Please see our disclosure policy.

 Blueberry Muffins Ingredients

-All-Purpose Flour: We use King Arthur flour for this recipe, which stabilizes the muffins.
+All-Purpose Flour: I use King Arthur flour for this recipe, which stabilizes the muffins.
 You can also use whole wheat flour or a combination of both.

 Granulated Sugar: Sweetens the muffins.
 You can swap for other sugars, like brown sugar.